jmyrberg/mknapsack/README.md

 profits = [78, 35, 89, 36, 94, 75, 74, 79, 80, 16]
 weights = [18, 9, 23, 20, 59, 61, 70, 75, 76, 30]

-# ..and the number of items for each item type:
+# ...and the number of items available for each item type:
 n_items = [1, 2, 3, 2, 2, 1, 2, 2, 1, 4]

 # ...and a knapsack with the following capacity: